Astrostatistics - September 19-21, 2012

 September 19, 2012 - 8:45am - September 21, 2012 - 5:00pm

-This three day workshop, to be held at SAMSI, will bring together astrophysicists and statisticians to brainstorm on advanced topics in statistical inference in the context of modern empirical astrophysics.
+This three day workshop, held at SAMSI, brought together astrophysicists and statisticians to brainstorm on advanced topics in statistical inference in the context of modern empirical astrophysics.

 List of astronomy topics: